-Warning Indicator Display During Shooting or Recording
+Warning Indicator Display in Movie Recording

-A 10-level indicator (1) is displayed during still photo shooting or movie recording in case of excessive internal camera temperature.
+A 10-level indicator (1) is displayed during movie recording in case of excessive internal camera temperature.

 As the internal temperature rises, the level on the indicator extends to the right.
 How fast the level increases will depend on shooting conditions.
 Levels 1-7 are marked in white, but once the temperature reaches level 8, the color changes.